60 Hours of Strategy Classes with Practice

 The 20-minute section is all multiple choices, with 16 questions.

 New topics include Algebra II and scatter plots.
-These recent changes have resulted in a shorter, more quantitative exam requiring higher level mathematics courses relative to the previous exam.
+These recent changes have resulted in a shorter duration exam requiring higher level mathematics.

 Calculator use